-Is P able to use or weigh the relevant information?33
+Is P able to weigh the relevant information?

-38. Again, it is necessary to be clear what the information is (and how it is said to be relevant to the decision).
-This aspect of the test has been described as 'the capacity actually to engage in the decision-making process itself and to be able to see the various parts of the argument and to relate the one to another.'34 As with understanding, it is not necessary for a person to use and weigh every detail of the respective options available to them, merely the salient factors.
-Therefore, even though a person may be unable to use and weigh some information relevant to the decision in
+41. This aspect of the test has been described as 'the capacity actually to engage in the decision-making process itself and to be able to see the various parts of the argument and to relate the one to another.'40 As with understanding, it is not necessary for a person to weigh every detail of the respective options available to them, merely the salient factors.
+Therefore, even though a person may be unable to weigh some information relevant to the decision in question, they may nonetheless be able to weigh other elements sufficiently to be able to make a capacitous decision.41

-31 CC v KK & STCC [2012] EWHC 2136 (COP).
+38 CC v KK & STCC [2012] EWHC 2136 (COP).